 D – Do things together

 Eat together.
 Have at least one meal together daily.
-Get up 15 minutes early to have coffee/prepare dinner together.
-But you need to plan – it won’t just happen.
+You need to plan this – it won’t just happen.
 Don’t eat all your meals together in front of the TV.
 Limit technology.
 When you do have an evening at home together, set a time to turn off all electronics and visit.
 Make tea, or have a glass of wine and just be together.

 R – Romance one another